Living costs and student discounts

 Living costs

-The minimum monthly budget can be roughly divided as follows:
+The minimum monthly budget could be roughly divided as follows:

 Student discounts